CALL FOR NOMINATIONS – 2017 Henry G. Friesen International Prize in Health Research

 The Henry G. Friesen International Prize in Health Research was established in recognition of the distinguished leadership, vision and innovative contributions of Dr. Henry G. Friesen.
 The prize supports an annual Public Lecture at a major Canadian academic institution.
 Through the partnership of CBC Radio One “Ideas”, a recorded interview is broadcast nationally to reach the broadest possible audience.
 A manuscript is also published in the “Friesen Prize Lecture” series.

 Members of the Health Sciences community are encouraged to submit nominations for anyone they feel would be deserving of the Prize.
 Nominees will be those with vision who have had an impact in health research and health research policy at an international level.
-Outstanding communication skills are essential as the Prizewinner must be able to address topics important to the nation on a level appropriate for wide public dissemination.
+Outstanding communication skills are essential as the Prizewinner is expected to address topics important to the nation and suitable for wide public dissemination.

 Nominations may be made at any time.
 The Friesen Prize Advisory Committee issues an annual call for nominations in the late fall announcing the closing date for nominations for the approaching year’s award.

 There is no limit to the number of nominations that may be submitted.
 Nominations will be considered for up to three consecutive years, after which a new submission is required.

 Members in good standing of FCIHR or the Canadian Academy of Health Sciences (CAHS) may make nominations, at any time, without limit.
 Presidents and Deans of Medicine of Canadian universities are canvassed annually to nominate suitable candidates.
 Scientific Directors of Research Institutes are also welcome to submit nominations.
 Nominations from Universities and Research Centres outside of Canada will also be considered.
 Information related to the nomination and selection process is confidential.